Find Affordable College Courses

 While working on their Bachelor's Degree, religion majors at Wayland Baptist University accumulate an average of around $25,290 in student debt.

-Read full report on Religious Studies at Wayland Baptist University
+Full Religious Studies at Wayland Baptist University Report

-Out of the 29 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 3 spot on the list.
-Located in the city of Austin, UT Austin is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at The University of Texas at Austin helped the school earn the #3 place on this year’s ranking of the most popular religious studies schools in Texas.
+Located in the large city of Austin, UT Austin is a public school with a very large student population.

 Of the 17 students majoring in religion at UT Austin, 29% are male and 71% are female.